 Finally, the Board finds that it is not required to enforce, as a third party regulatory entity, any of the authority BDIC may assert under Oregon law, and BDIC has not provided an explanation otherwise.
-The provisions of ORS Chapter 547 cited in BDIC's comments address a drainage district's authority to enter upon land and to construct works and improvements.
-ORS chapter 190 addresses the authority of local governments to mke intergovernmental agreements.
-ORS Chapter 195 pertains to regional coordination of planning ctivities.
-Nothing in ORS chapters 547, 190 or 195 require that the Board or the Applicant obtain any written approval from BDIC before the County may approve the Application.
+The provisions of ORS chapter 547 cited in BDIC's comments address a drainage district's authority to enter upon land and to construct any works and improvements.
+ORS chapter 190 addresses the authority of local governments to make intergovernmental agreements.
+ORS chapter 195 pertains to regional coordination of planning activities.
+Nothing in ORS chapters 547, 190, or 195 require that the Board or the Applicant obtain any written approval from BDIC prior to approving the Application.
+Comments assert that Oregon Revised Statutes ORS 547.305 to 547.310, ORS chapter 190, and ORS chapter 195 allow BDIC to have a final say on proposed uses within the BDIC district, but that is inaccurate..

-While it would have been desirable for Applicant and BDIC to have reached an accommodation prior to approval of the Application, the lack of such cooperation is not relevant to the approval criteria or factors, nor is it, in and of itself, an adverse impact on "existing land uses and both private and public facilities."
+While it would have been desirable for the Applicant and BDIC to have reached an accommodation prior to approval of the Application, the lack of such cooperation is not relevant to the approval criteria or factors, nor is it, in and of itself, an adverse impact on "existing land uses and both private and public facilities".

-3. Concerns about impacts of the proposed wetland mitigation are not relevant because the wetland mitigation Applicant will complete is not part of the Application.
-Opponents have contended that the County must consider effects from the wetland mitigation Applicant will complete at a different location that is not the Facility site and is not subject to this Application.
-Applicant has applied for state and federal permits from DSL and the USACE to develop the Facility and a condition of approval from those agencies will require Applicant to conduct off-site wetlands mitigation.
-The Board notes that the particular mitigation is not before the Board as part of the Application and that mitigation is not required by the approval criteria, rather it is a requirement for a Wetland Fill/Removal Permit issued by DSL and USACE.
+3. Concerns about impacts of the proposed wetland mitigation are not relevant because the wetland mitigation the Applicant will complete is not part of the Application.

+Opponents have contended that the County must consider effects from the wetland mitigation the Applicant will complete at a different location that is not the Facility site and is not subject to this Application.
+The Applicant has applied for state and federal permits from DSL and the USACE to develop the Facility and a condition of approval from those agencies will require the Applicant to conduct off-site wetlands mitigation.
+The Board notes that the particular mitigation is not before the Board as part of the Application and that mitigation is not required by the approval criteria, rather it is a requirement for Wetland Fill/Removal Permits issued by DSL and USACE.
 The Board also notes that wetland creation and enhancement is permitted outright in all exclusive farm use zones in Oregon, including the PA-80 zone.
 Off-site wetlands mitigation is not a Columbia County requirement.
-Applicant did include a copy of its wetlands delineation with its Application, as is required by CCZO 1554.
+The Applicant included a copy of its wetland delineation with its Application, as is required by CCZO 1554.
 However, neither CCZO 1554 nor any other provision of the criteria applicable to this Application requires the County substantively review the off-site wetland mitigation plan.
 Even if it did, the Board finds that, because wetland mitigation is a permit requirement from separate state and federal agencies, the Board is without the legal authority to prohibit or otherwise condition such mitigation in this instance.